JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 The Gradle version is in defined in a project's `gradle-wrapper.properties`.

 ### Patching the Plugin Configuration File
-A plugin project's `plugin.xml` file has values replaced from the attributes of the [Patching DSL](https://github.com/jetbrains/gradle-intellij-plugin#patching-dsl).
+A plugin project's `plugin.xml` file has element values that are "patched" at build time from the attributes of the `patchPluginXml` ([Patching DSL](https://github.com/jetbrains/gradle-intellij-plugin#patching-dsl)) task.
-With the exception of the `since-build` and `until-build` attributes of the `<idea-version>` element, all of the attributes in the Patching DSL will be substituted into the corresponding element values in a plugin project's `plugin.xml` file.
+As many as possible of the attributes in the Patching DSL will be substituted into the corresponding element values in a plugin project's `plugin.xml` file:
-The `since-build` and `until-build` substitution can be inhibited by setting `intellij.updateSinceUntilBuild` to `false`.
-Substitution of at least the default value for the other attributes cannot be inhibited.
+* If a `patchPluginXml` attribute default value is defined, the attribute value will be patched in plugin.xml _regardless of whether the `patchPluginXml` task appears in the `build.gradle` file_.
+  * For example, the default values for the attributes `patchPluginXml.sinceBuild` and `patchPluginXml.untilBuild` are defined based on the declared (or default) value of `intellij.version`.
+    So by default `patchPluginXml.sinceBuild` and `patchPluginXml.untilBuild` are substituted into the `<idea-version>` element's `since-build` and `until-build` attributes in the `plugin.xml` file.
+* If a `patchPluginXml` attribute value is explicitly defined, the attribute value will be substituted in `plugin.xml`.
+  * If both `patchPluginXml.sinceBuild` and `patchPluginXml.untilBuild` attributes are explicitly set, both are substituted in `plugin.xml`.
+  * If one attribute is explicitly set (e.g. `patchPluginXml.sinceBuild`) and one is not (e.g. `patchPluginXml.untilBuild` has default value,) both attributes are patched at their respective (explicit and default) values.

 A best practice to avoid confusion is to replace the elements in `plugin.xml` that will be patched by the Gradle plugin with a comment.
 That way the values for these parameters do not appear in two places in the source code.
 The Gradle plugin will add the necessary elements as part of the patching process.
-For those attributes that contain descriptions such as `changeNotes` and `pluginDescription`, a `CDATA` block is not necessary when using HTML elements.
+For those `patchPluginXml` attributes that contain descriptions such as `changeNotes` and `pluginDescription`, a `CDATA` block is not necessary when using HTML elements.

 As discussed in [Components of a Wizard-Generated Gradle IntelliJ Platform Plugin](prerequisites.md#components-of-a-wizard-generated-gradle-intellij-platform-plugin), the Gradle properties `project.version`, `project.group`, and `rootProject.name` are all generated based on the input to the Wizard.
 However, the IntelliJ IDEA Gradle plugin does not combine and substitute those Gradle properties for the default `<id>` and `<name>` elements in the `plugin.xml` file.
-There is no IntelliJ Platform-related reason these Gradle properties must equal the corresponding `plugin.xml` `<id>` and `<name>` elements, but synchronizing them is considered a best practice to avoid confusion.

 ### Publishing with the Gradle Plugin
 Please review the [Publishing Plugins with Gradle](deployment.md) page before using the [Publishing DSL](https://github.com/jetbrains/gradle-intellij-plugin#publishing-dsl) attributes.